2mas/SelectNextOccurrence/README.md

 - Undo occurrence
 - Add caret above/below
 - Use multiple carets to edit
-  - Alt-Click to add caret
+  - Alt-Click to add a new caret or remove clicked caret/selection

 ![Select Next Occurrence](select_next.gif)